syeddanish41/wAlnut/README.md

 1. When looking at neuroscience for inspiration only add something to your model if it is present in reality and neurobiology.
-     - Reason: the neurons in your brain are trying to do 3 things:
+     - This is because the neurons in your brain are trying to do 3 things:
          + stay alive
          + communicate with other parts of the brain limited by evoled neurobiology at the time
-         + information processing <=== This is the part we care about!
+         + information processing
      - The information processing is the only part we want to add to our model.
        Unfortunately elements of neurobiology are not cleanly split.
-For example, a neuron spike is not present in reality and it might be used for information processing but is more likely to be the only way 2 neurons can communicate with each other limited by the evolved neurobiology at the time.
+For example, a neuron spike is not present in reality and it might be used for information processing but is more likely to be the only way 2 neurons can communicate with each other.
+So we must remember to focus on discovering the principles of intelligence instead of getting lost in the details of modeling everything a brain does or optimizing a mathematical algorithm.
+Evolution created intelligence but it also created many properties of the brain that are not for information processing but for keeping neurons alive and communicating between each other.
+The model should not model every anatomical detail of the brain but instead will strive to use the best substitutes to model the principles of a general intelligence.
+This is analogous to how a plane and helicopter do no model every anatomical detail of a birds wing but instead strive to use the best substitutes to model the principles of general flight.

+This repo is an object oriented Python implementation of the computational framework outlined in Dileep George's PhD thesis [*How the Brain Might Work: A Hierarchical and Temporal Model for Learning and Recognition*](https://github.com/WalnutiQ/papers/blob/master/HowTheBrainMightWork.pdf)

 Building an AGI should be viewed as a challenge that is at a larger scale than when John F. Kennedy proposed we go to the moon on September 12, 1962 by the